ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |
 | The last thing which we are going to do is to change the grid look and feel by customising a theme.
 |
-| By default, ag-Grid ships a set of [pre-built theme stylesheets](../themes/).
+| By default, AG Grid ships a set of [pre-built theme stylesheets](../themes/).
 If we want to tweak
 | the colors and the fonts of theme, we should add a Sass preprocessor to our project, override the theme
 | variable values, and refer the ag-grid Sass files instead of the pre-built stylesheets so that the variable
 | overrides are applied.